F1st3K/EasyVPN/README.md

 ## Contributing

 We welcome contributions from the community to improve EasyVPN.
-If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.
+If you'd like to contribute, please fork the repository, make your changes, and submit a Pull Request.

 [readme-en-shield]: https://img.shields.io/badge/en-blue
 [readme-en-url]: README.md